EDUCBA

 4. Unit Vector

-The unit vector is the type of vector that has the magnitude equal to the unit length that is one.
-All the vector having magnitude equal to one are known as unit vectors.
-Suppose there is vector x-> that is having the magnitude x then the unit vector is shown by x̂ that has the same direction of vector x and magnitude one.
+The unit vector is the type of vector that has a magnitude equal to the unit length that is one.
+Suppose there is a vector x-> with the magnitude x, then the unit vector is shown by x̂ that has the same direction as vector x and magnitude one.

 Types of Vectors - 1